-In fiscal year (FY) 2010, OJP's financial structure was comprised of the following appropriated accounts:
+In fiscal year (FY) 2011, OJP's financial structure was comprised of the following appropriated accounts:

-- Salaries and Expenses: One-year salaries and expenses. - Justice Assistance: No-year discretionary assistance. - State and Local Law Enforcement Assistance: No-year discretionary assistance. - Weed and Seed Program: No-year discretionary assistance. - Juvenile Justice Programs: No-year discretionary assistance. - Public Safety Officers' Benefits Program: No-year mandatory and discretionary assistance.
+- Salaries and Expenses: One-year salaries and expenses. - Justice Assistance: No-year discretionary assistance. - State and Local Law Enforcement Assistance: No-year discretionary assistance. - Juvenile Justice Programs: No-year discretionary assistance. - Public Safety Officers' Benefits Program: No-year mandatory and discretionary assistance.

-In addition, Congress provides an obligation limitation cap of \$705 million for the Crime Victims Fund (CVF) through Title V, Section 512 of the General Provisions in the FY 2010 Appropriations Act.
+In addition, Congress provides an obligation limitation cap of \$705 million for the Crime Victims Fund (CVF) through Title V, Section 512 of the General Provisions in the FY 2011 Appropriations Act.

-Below is a pie chart depicting OJP's FY 2010 funding by appropriation.
+Below is a pie chart depicting OJP's FY 2011 funding by appropriation.

-Office of Justice Programs FY 2010 Enacted Funding (dollars in thousands) Total Funding: \$3,148,681
+Office of Justice Programs FY 2011 Enacted Funding by Appropriation (dollars in thousands) Total Funding: \$2,543,003